-The Accessible Arts Program is housed on the campus of the Kansas School for the Blind.
+The Accessible Arts Program is housed on the campus of the Kansas State School for the Blind.

 - CREATIVITY: To form mental or physical images that are not physically present or have never been conceived or created by others.

-A student’s impression of the sculpture created by Alberto Giacometti called “Man Pointing”.
+A student’s impression of Alberto Giacometti’s sculpture named “Man Pointing”.
 The student formed the sculpture to show a man using a cane.

-Student created cardboard box diorama.
+Students created a cardboard box diorama.
 Yellow origami cranes hang from the top of the box with clear string to create the look of a flock of birds in flight.
-Green paper cut into strips to create the look of grass on the bottom of the box.
-Origami flowers created with light green, navy blue, bright red and bright yellow paper placed lightly on top of paper grass.
+Green paper strips at the bottom of the box show a bed of grass.
+Origami flowers of light green, navy blue, bright red, and bright yellow paper have been placed lightly on top of the paper grass.

-The student created a Cranmer abacus created out of black Styrofoam for the frame.
-Silver wire was pulled through white Styrofoam balls for the beads.
-The letters “APH” are made out of red WikkiStix and placed in the middle of the top frame.
+A student created a Cranmer abacus out of styrofoam, silver wire, and WikkiStix.
+The black styrofoam was used for the frame of the abacus.
+Silver wire was pulled through white styrofoam balls for the beads.
+The letters “APH” were made with red WikkiStix and placed in the middle of the top frame.

-Accessible Arts program create interactive and tacual bulletin boards for students on campus.
-An example is the White Cane Day Celebration Bullegin Board.
-Each board contains print, braille, visual and tactual elements.
+The Accessible Arts program creates interactive and tactual bulletin boards for students on campus.
+An example is the White Cane Day Celebration bulletin board.
+Each board contains print, braille, visual, and tactual elements.